google/closure-library/doc/develop/conformance_rules.md

 Closure)
-include several APIs that consume plain strings, and pass them on to an API that process that string in an injection-vulnerability-prone way (most commonly, an assigmnent to `.innerHTML`).
+include several APIs that consume plain strings, and pass them on to an API that process that string in an injection-vulnerability-prone way (most commonly, an assignment to `.innerHTML`).
 Thus, use of such APIs incurs similar risks of injection vulnerabilities as the underlying DOM API (e.g., `innerHTML` assignment).
 Due to these risks, conformance rules disallow the use of such APIs.
 The respective conformance rules' error message refers to the equivalent,